Ashot72/Image-to-Music/README.md

 #### 🖥️🎧 Running the App: Live Demo

-**See the workflow in action:**

 - ⚡ Launch the app
 - 📤 Upload an image and get a matching music description
 - 🎧 Play the generated WAV file or download it
 - 🔄 Generated items remain visible even after refresh

 #### 👉 Links & Resources